mins25/ATE-IT_Term_Extraction/README.md

 - The current model relies heavily on SpaCy's `it_core_news_lg` embeddings and POS tags
 - CRF hyperparameters can be tuned for better performance
 - Adding character-level or transformer-based features

----

-## 7. License

-This project is released under an open research license.
-You may freely reuse, modify, and extend the code for academic purposes.